boikod/m2/index.md

 **Using ChatGPT**

 You can use ChatGPT during the practical sessions of the course, as long as the specific assignment doesn't explicitly forbid it.
 Please, familiarise yourself with the [position paper](https://www.intern.uni-hannover.de/fileadmin/luh/content/studiengangsplanung_intern/LUH-Positionspapier-KI_EN.pdf) of the University.
-Having reminded of the possible ethical concerns, it is recommended to have a deeper look at the Prompt Engineering technics [Coursera](https://www.coursera.org/learn/prompt-engineering).
+After recalling possible ethical issues, it is recommended that Prompt Engineering technology be considered in more detail [Coursera](https://www.coursera.org/learn/prompt-engineering).